jasonwhite/rudolfs/README.md

  - Encryption of LFS objects in both the cache and in permanent storage.

+ - Separation of GitHub organizations and projects.
+Just specify the org and project names in the URL and they are automatically created.
+If two projects share many LFS objects, have them use the same URL to save on storage space.

 ## Running It

 ### Generate an encryption key